hackclub/hackclub/workshops/hash-code-generator/README.md

 ---

 # Hash code generator
-In this workshop, you will build a Hash code generator app using Nodejs.
+In this workshop, you will build a Hash code generator using 12 lines of code.

+*what??
+12 lines!!*

 Hashing is the process of converting a given key to another value.
 A hash function is used to generate the new value according to a mathematical algorithm.